Warren Joyce: Coaching and managerial career

-After 6 years at Manchester United Reserves, Joyce was appointed as the manager at Wigan Athletic in 2016, where he oversaw the sale of Yanic Wildschut for £8.5m after an initial signing of £300,000.
-Joyce departed the club after 4 months after a life-threatening eye injury.
+After six years guiding Manchester United Reserves, Joyce was appointed as the manager at Wigan Athletic in 2016, where he oversaw the sale of Yanic Wildschut for £8.5m after an initial signing of £300,000.
+Joyce departed the club after four months following a life-threatening eye injury.

 In 2017, Joyce joined Australian A-League side Melbourne City FC, where he took the club to a 3rd place finish, semi-final position in the playoffs and quarter-finals of the Australia Cup in his 1st season.
 During his 2nd season, the club again reached the play-offs and quarter-finals of the Australia Cup.
 Joyce also worked on developing important talents for the club, with 9 players making it to the Australian Olympic Football Team and 20 players going on to play in the A-League.
 He also oversaw the sale of Daniel Arzani for an A-League record of $8m and promoted talents such as Riley McGree, Connor Metcalfe, Denis Genreau and Nathaniel Atkinson.

 Joyce joined Salford City in 2019 as the development coach and won the EFL Trophy for the first time in the club's history.
 He also worked on developing young talents at the club, helping Luke Burgess revive his career in league football and assisting 5 players from the club to play professional league football.
 Joyce also oversaw the sale of Brandon Thomas-Asante for £500,000 after acquiring him on a free transfer.

 In 2021, Joyce was appointed as the U-18s development coach at Nottingham Forest, where he reached the FA Youth Cup final for the first time in the club's history in 2022.
-After winning 13 games and helping the club move to the top of the league, Joyce was promoted to the U-21s coach role, where he helped 7 players secure 1st team debuts.
-Under his watch at the U-21s, 4 youth team players have made international debuts, Zach Abbott became Forest's youngest ever player at 16 and Dale Taylor became Northern Ireland national football team's youngest debutant.
+After winning 13 games and helping the club move to the top of the league, Joyce was promoted to the U-21s coach role, where he helped seven players secure first team debuts.
+Under his guidance at the U-21s, four youth team players made international debuts, Zach Abbott became Forest's youngest ever player at 16 and Dale Taylor became Northern Ireland national football team's youngest debutant.

+In September 2026, Joyce joined Stoke City U21's as a professional development phase coach.